matys1/lab1-web/book-notes/part-5.md

   - Real checkbox is still on the page but hidden.
 Thus works correctly when the form is submitted since the state is toggled using event listener.
   - You can scale this enhacement to all checkboxes.

-CONTINUE FROM "Summary".
-Everything above is done.
-If you want to can turn off JS in your browser and check the previous example.
-Just wrap this Lesson up by reading the summary and Q&A and move on to the next Lesson.

 ---

 **Useful links:**